 SeaFocus - scuba diving reviews, images and information

-Diving the Brothers Islands, Safaga and Hurghada | Egypt
+The Brothers Islands, Safaga and Hurghada | The Red Sea, Egypt

-DESTINATION OVERVIEW | Diving trips to the much-hyped Brothers Islands usually start from the busy Red Sea town of Hurghada.
-It's a six hour sail so a diving liveboard is the only way to get to this distant scuba destination.
+Diving trips to the much-hyped Brothers Islands usually start from the busy Red Sea town of Hurghada.
+It's a six hour sail to reach them so a diving liveboard is the only way to get to this distant scuba destination.
 Check-out dives are done on local Hurghada reefs prior to sailing.
 These are in reasonable condition and although the coral has taken quite a battering over the years, the marine life is still plentiful.

 After the Brothers, liveaboard boats cruise back to dive the reefs around Safaga.
 These are really very impressive.
 You may see a hammerhead, turtles, tuna and schooling jacks.
 There are great octopus encounters and even critters like seagrass ghost pipefish.
 The wreck of the Salem Express is an outstanding dive, if rather sad as the sea bed is littered with evidence of her demise – suitcases and items like shoes are strewn around the hull.
 Dived with respect though, this is one of the best wrecks in the Red Sea.

-Brothers Islands and Safaga diving features
+Brothers Islands dive photo gallery Scuba diving features

 Marine Life Hammerhead and thresher sharks